open-telemetry/opentelemetry-python/ext/opentelemetry-ext-otlpexporter/README.rst

 ..
 FIXME should this exporter export to OTCollector only or to anything that understands OTLP?

-This library allows to export data  using OTLP.
+This library allows to export data to the OpenTelemetry Collector using the OpenTelemetry Protocol.

 Installation
 ------------